amethyst/rustrogueliketutorial/book/src/chapter_73.md

 With that dependency resolved, we're now able to operate with a bit more concurrency.
 Your FPS should have improved, and if you watch in a process monitor we are a bit more threaded.

+## Wrap-Up

+This chapter has greatly cleaned up our systems handling.
+It's faster, leaner and better looking - at the expense of a couple of `unsafe` blocks (well-managed), and a nasty macro.
+We've also made `RNG` a global, but safely wrapped it in a mutex.
+The result?
+The game runs at 1,300 FPS in release mode on my system, and is now benefiting from Specs' amazing threading capabilities.
+Even in single-threaded mode, it runs at a decent 1,100 FPS (on my system: a core i7).

 ---

 **The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-73-systems)**